-This M.S.F.S. program offers most of its courses online, but some of them require in-person attendance.
-Classes include the forensic expert in the courtroom; quality assurance for forensic scientists; statistical analysis; applied molecular spectroscopy; atomic spectroscopy; forensic molecular biology; and advanced biochemistry, among others.
-This program is offered in three tracks: forensic analysis (thesis), biochemistry (thesis), forensic professional (non-thesis).
-These programs cost $327.32 per credit hour for in-state students and $1,151.72 for those living out of state.
+This MSFS program offers most of its courses online, but some require in-person attendance.
+Classes include forensic experts in the courtroom; quality assurance for forensic scientists; statistical analysis; applied molecular spectroscopy; atomic spectroscopy; forensic molecular biology; and advanced biochemistry.
+This program is offered in three tracks: forensic analysis (thesis), biochemistry (thesis), and forensic professional (non-thesis).

 Master of Science in Criminal Justice with a Forensic Science Concentration, Saint Leo University

-This online M.S. program with a forensic science emphasis is directed by Dr. Robert J. Diemer, a renowned investigator in the state with 30 years of investigative experience.
 This program offers instruction in the history of forensic science and criminalistics; the laboratory analysis of physical evidence; forensic and medicolegal death investigation; crime scene investigation and management; human resources issues and innovations; offender treatment methodology; information resource systems and technologies; and courtroom acceptance of new forensic technologies, among other topics.
-It costs $555 per credit hour.

 Professional Science Master of Forensic Science (Hybrid), Florida International University

-The hybrid P.S.M.F.S. program is a collaborative effort between FIU, UF, and UCF, a statewide initiative to meet the demand for forensic professionals in the state.
+The hybrid 33-credit MSFS program is a collaborative effort between FIU, UF, and UCF, a statewide initiative to meet the demand for forensic professionals in the state.
 In a combination of distance-based classes and a capstone internship, this 16-month program provides instruction in forensic science, leadership, expert testimony, business and management, and other areas.
-It may be ideal for people currently working in crime labs or medical examiner’s offices who seek to advance their skills and salary prospects.
-This 32-credit program costs $21,000 total.

 Master of Forensic Sciences Graduate Certificate, George Washington University

 In addition to the above programs, there’s a wealth of distance-based master’s programs in various forensics subfields.
-To explore the options, please check out the main online forensics programs page.
+Please check out the main online forensics programs page to explore the options.

 The admissions requirements to online master’s degree programs in forensic science are similar to their on-campus counterparts.
-Admissions offices typically ask for:
+Admissions offices typically ask for the following:

 Please note that specific tracks within forensic science (e.g., biochemistry) may have additional course prerequisites.
 Additionally, some programs may require test scores, a candidate interview, a resume, or letters of recommendation.

-Finally, prior to applying to any online master’s program in forensic science, aspiring students are encouraged to verify two things: the program’s accreditation and state authorization statuses.
+Finally, before applying to any online master’s program in forensic science, aspiring students are encouraged to verify the program’s accreditation and state authorization statuses.

-The aforementioned Forensic Science Education Programs Accreditation Commission (FEPAC) is the gold standard in evaluating forensic science programs, although as of May 2017, there were limited online programs with FEPAC accreditation.
-In addition to programmatic accreditation, however, forensic science schools can also have institutional accreditation, typically bestowed by an entire educational institution.
+In addition to programmatic accreditation, forensic science schools can also have institutional accreditation, bestowed by an entire educational institution.
 Institutional accreditation is coordinated by the U.S. Department of Education’s Council on Higher Education Accreditation (CHEA).
-There are six CHEA-approved accreditation agencies which approve institutions in different regions of the country:
+Six CHEA-approved accreditation agencies approve institutions in different regions of the country:

-The other factor to consider is “state authorization” status.
-Due to differing laws governing the provision of distance-based education, online forensic science schools may not be able to enroll students from certain states.
-This information is typically available on a program’s website (e.g., UF) or can be retrieved from program coordinators.
+Due to differing laws governing distance-based education, online forensic science schools may not be able to enroll students from certain states.
+This information is typically available on a program’s website or retrieved from program coordinators.
 Prospective students can learn more about state authorization by visiting the National Council for State Authorization Reciprocity Agreements (NC-SARA) webpage.